PeterMortensen/Edit_Overflow/README.md

 ### Forth and PuTTY

-There is a function for making PuTTY work with AmForth (most Forths in fact), that is, putting appropriate pauses in when pasting code into a terminal window for Forth.
-It requires AutoIt to be installed.
+There is a function for making [PuTTY][51] work with [AmForth][52] (most Forths in fact), that is, putting appropriate pauses in when pasting code into a terminal window for Forth.
+It requires [AutoIt][50] to be installed.

 Note that proper operation depends on a particular keyboard layout being active (several can be installed in Windows), English-like.
 "United Kingdom keyboard" is known to work.
 If it is not the right current keyboard layout, e.g. Danish, then, for instance, the line comment character, backslash, will effectively be ignored and in most cases the result will be an error message from AmForth.

 ## Released versions